-Strong leaders don’t intimate their employees to do their bidding.
-Instead, they guide, coach, and influence followers to adapt, navigate change, and build capabilities to accomplish the team’s most important goals.
+Strong business leaders guide, coach and influence people to adapt, navigate change and build capabilities to accomplish the team’s most important goals.
 That’s adaptive leadership at the core.

-In this article, I take a proactive approach toward helping leaders understand their role in change management across their organizations by leveraging the adaptive leadership model and six key behaviors of adaptive leaders.
+In this article, I'll take a proactive approach toward helping leaders understand their role in change management across their organizations by leveraging the adaptive leadership model outlined by Harvard University Professor Ron Heifetz and the six key behaviors of adaptive leaders.

 We’ll cover: